superjojo140/farmer2/README.md

 # farmer2
-A framing game version 2
+A farming game version 2